 The WCEA enrichment program begins with character education.
 We have high expectations for manners, etiquette, and problem solving that start with our “Super 16” principles.
 Our students are placed into one of our four houses or groups.
 Each house has a set of principles that are exhibited and taught to everyone at the school.
-We FOCUS on the present task at hand confidently.
+We are BEing and DOing our best.
 We owls can do it!

 Enrichment is prevalent in our everyday routine as we organize engaging activities designed to get kids involved and learning, spark their imagination, and inspire them to reach for new heights.
 Students have a variety of subjects as well as special classes.
 Additional time is provided for activities specifically tailored to enrich the already jam packed curriculum!
 We even have Spanish, art, music, karate, and special elective choices.

 Our philosophy is simple – children are best educated based on their ability and readiness rather than their age.
 WCEA honors this simple fact.
 We strive to meet the social, emotional, and academic needs needs of all children including the gifted and the profoundly gifted.
 Students are taught at a level appropriate to their abilities while meeting their social-emotional needs.